sanette/ufind/README.md

 The string "Olivia Apodaca" came first, because the substring "ap" is present without any accent substitution.
 If we searched "áp" instead, the order of the results would have been inverted.

+_In fact, for a simple list like this, there is an even simpler way of doing this, see [filter_list](docs/index.html#val-filter_list), but the example above will scale immediately to large databases and more complex searches_

 See also the `test` directory for more examples.